MarktW86/azure-psdocs-processing/azurermps/1.7.0/AzureRM.LogicApp/New-AzureRmIntegrationAccountCertificate.md

 # New-AzureRmIntegrationAccountCertificate

 ## SYNOPSIS
-Creates an integration account certificate.
+Creates a new integration account certificate in the azure resource group.

 ## SYNTAX